aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 });
 ```

 Actually, if you have more than one sites to initiate Pjax, this way is not appropriate for you, as you are not able to share the same flag between sites.
-For th reason, you may have to change another way:
+For this reason, you may have to change another way:

 ```js
 var Pjax = require('pjax');